bbauska/JS-CellarDoor/README.md

 }
 ```

-### Valid Binary Search Tree (BST)
+<h3>Valid Binary Search Tree (BST)</h3>

-A binary search tree (BST) is a binary tree where each node has a value, and all the nodes in the left subtree have values less than the current node's value, while all the nodes in the right subtree have values greater than the current node's value.
-Additionally, the left and right subtrees must also be valid binary search trees.
+A binary search tree (BST) is a binary tree where each node has a value, and all the nodes in the

-### Function Signature
+left subtree have values less than the current node's value, while all the nodes in the right
+subtree have values greater than the current node's value.
+Additionally, the left and right
+subtrees must also be valid binary search trees.

+<h3>Function Signature</h3>

 ```js
 /**